 Locations:

-A minimum of one mural will be selected for installation on Metro Property.
-Additional projects will be funded for installation throughout the community.
+One street mural will be selected for design Mid-Block on 28th Street.
+Additional projects will be funded for design and/or installation throughout the corridor between Dumesnil St. and Garland Ave.

 Selection Process: